MariusZerni/project-2/README.md

     }, 3000)
   }
 ```
-As we only had a limited amount of time, for now we are only fetching the first page of the Top Rated movies.
+As we only had a limited amount of time, for now we fetched only the first page of the Top Rated movies.
 We are planning to add more improvements: adding logic to display all the Top Rated movies using pagination, design improvements .

 ## Spinner